SAP-samples/ui5-cap-event-app/docs/documentation.md

 }.bind(this));
 ```

 Upon success, the router is navigating to the "confirmation" page.
-In case of error, a Dialog is shown and the user remains on the data entry page, so there is a chance to try again without loosing all the entered data.
+In case of error, a Dialog is shown and the user remains on the data entry page, so there is a chance to try again without losing all the entered data.

 In the original app which served as inspiration for this sample app, the very first issue observed in productive use was lots of identical data sets being received by the server within fractions of a second.
 This was likely caused by people double-clicking the "Submit" button.
 As there is no standard mechanism in UI5 to prevent very quick subsequent clicks, the `onSubmit` method was just called twice.
 As this original app did not use draft mode, but created a new data element in `onSubmit`, this triggered the creation of two separate data elements in the backend.
 Hence, in the beginning of the code snippet above, the "Submit" button is disabled to prevent such a double-click effect.
 In case of an error (in `showErrorDialog`) the button is re-enabled, so the users has a chance to re-try.